-Spinal stenosis, or spinal canal stenosis, is a narrowing of the canal in which the spinal cord sits.
-The narrowing can put pressure on the nerves in your back, which can cause pain and weakness in your arms or legs.
+Spinal stenosis, (also called spinal canal stenosis or lumbar spinal stenosis), is a narrowing of the canal in which the spinal cord sits.
+The narrowing can put pressure on the nerves in the back, which can cause pain and weakness in the arms or legs.

-Surgery for spinal stenosis involves widening the canal to relieve the pressure on your nerves.
-The operation is called a laminectomy.
+Surgery for spinal stenosis involves widening the canal to relieve the pressure on nerves.

 What causes spinal stenosis?

 Spinal stenosis is usually caused by arthritis, most often after the age of 50.
 Some people are born with a narrowed spinal canal, which puts them at greater risk.
 Spinal stenosis can happen after a disc prolapse (a ‘slipped disc’, or a problem with the spongy discs between the bones of the spine).

 Spinal stenosis can also be caused when a thickened ligament bulges into the spinal cord, by a tumour, or by an injury to the back.

 The most common form of spinal stenosis is in the lower back (called a lumbar stenosis).
 It can also happen at the top of the spine (called a cervical stenosis).

 What are the symptoms of spinal stenosis?